10-inch/31-caliber gun

-The Navy's Policy Board called for a variety of large caliber weapons in 1890, with ranges all the way up to 16 in.
+The Navy's Policy Board called for a variety of large-caliber weapons in 1890, with ranges all the way up to 16 in.
 This 10 in gun had been in development since 1885.
-The Navy desired a light weight heavy weapon with a 10-inch bore to arm their coastal monitors and the armored cruiser Maine, which would later be classified a "Second Class Battleship."
-The 10-inch/31 caliber gun would be the first heavy breech loader (BL) gun in the "New Navy" and be the ancestor to all large caliber BL guns built in the United States.
+The Navy desired a lightweight heavy weapon with a 10-inch bore to arm their coastal monitors and the armored cruiser Maine, which would later be classified a "Second Class Battleship."
+The 10-inch/31 caliber gun would be the first heavy breech loader (BL) gun in the "New Navy" and be the ancestor to all large-caliber BL guns built in the United States.

 Mark 1

 The 10-inch Mark 1 was a built-up gun constructed in a length of 31 caliber, Mod 0 and Mod 1, and also 35 caliber, Mod 2.
 These were both mounted in pairs on Mianonomoh and numbered 1–4 by the Navy.
 Both of the Mod 0 and Mod 1 guns had a tube, jacket, with the Mod 1 having a thicker jacket, and 15 hoops with a locking ring.
 The hoops started 5.91 in from the breech and extended to the muzzle.
 The Mod 2, was a 35 caliber gun of similar constructions but had only 14 hoops with a locking ring.
 These were all constructed of gun steel.